clusterlink-net/clusterlink/design-proposals/project-deploymnet.md

 <img src="deployment.png" width="800" height="400" alt="ClusterLink Deployment Stages"/>

-The ClusterLink operator will have privileged permissions, enabling it to create ClusterLink components within the dedicated namespace.
+The ClusterLink operator will have privileged permissions, allowing it to create a dedicated namespace and the ClusterLink components within.
-The ClusterLink components will be created in `clusterlink-system-ns`, and the control-plane will have privileged permissions to execute operations on the ClusterLink CRDs, such as peer, export, import, policy, etc.
+The ClusterLink components will be created in `clusterlink-system-ns`, and the control-plane will have privileged permissions within the namespace.
-Additionally, the operator will create and update components in response to the `clusterlink-system.yaml` create or update actions.
+Additionally, the operator will create and update components in response to the CRD instance create or update actions.
 Once created or updated, the operator will not actively monitor the state of each component, assuming that any changes will be made only by privileged users.
-Furthermore, the operator will delete all components and the namespace of ClusterLink when the `clusterlink-system.yaml` file is deleted.
+Furthermore, the operator will delete all components and the namespace of ClusterLink when the CRD instance is deleted.
+The ClusterLink deployment is limited to one instance per cluster.
+In the case of deploying more than one CRD instance, only the first one will be taken into account, and the others will be ignored.

-The deployment file for the operator and example of `clusterlink-system.yaml` will be included in every project release.
+The deployment file for the operator and example of CRD instance will be included in every project release.

 The ClusterLink CLI will be utilized to automate the deployment process.
 For instance, the following commands can assist the fabric administrator in creating the site certificates: